sampsyo/home/_posts/2014-06-07-conferencetalk.md

 Now that you've introduced your audience to the topic, you need to give structure to the remainder of your talk.

-- Create an "overview" slide, which comes right after the introduction, that describes the remaining sections in your outline.
+- Create an *overview* slide, which comes right after the introduction, that describes the remaining sections in your outline.
-- For each section, including the evaluation section, create a "signpost" side that lets the audience know that you're shifting topics.
-They should have a uniform appearance; this way, they feel like your talk is returning home between each new adventure into technical content.
+- For each section, including the evaluation section, create a *signpost* side that lets the audience know that you're shifting topics.
+They should have a uniform appearance; this way, they feel like your talk is returning home briefly between each new adventure into technical content.

 ## Fill in the content.